 - Both parties will be asked to sum up, following which the Review Panel will come to a judgement on the complaint.

-4.22 If the University Secretary (or nominee) makes a judgement on the complaint based on the evidence already in his/her possession, or if a Review Panel is convened, the student will be notified of the outcome in writing normally within thirty calendar days of submitting a request for review.
+4.22 If the Director of Policy, Planning and Compliance (or nominee) makes a judgement on the complaint based on the evidence already in his/her possession, or if a Review Panel is convened, the student will be notified of the outcome in writing normally within thirty calendar days of submitting a request for review.
 If the complaint is upheld the student will be informed of any action to be taken to resolve the matter.
 If the complaint is not upheld, the student will be informed of the reason for this decision, and the University will also issue a Completion of Procedures letter to the student stating that the University’s internal complaints procedures have been exhausted.

 4.23 If the student does not submit a request for review within the 14-day timeframe, they will be issues with a Completion of Procedures letter within 28 days.

 Office of the Independent Adjudicator for Higher Education (OIA)